Coil types and where to use them

 Any induction coil made with a ferromagnetic core will always have a certain level of audible distortion / noise.

-The cores material and construction will dictate how profound this distortion / noise will be.
+The cores material and construction will dictate how profound the distortion / noise will be and under what circumstances the core will saturate.

 I will also depend on the driver used, the crossover design, and filter order.